-6.5.18.10Adjust on-board computer
+6.5.18.14Adjust on-board computer

 - ✓ The pedelec is stationary.
-You cannot open and adjust the settings while riding. - ✓ The display is inserted and shows the start screen. - 1 Open STATUS SCREEN. - 2 Press the Select button.
+You cannot open and adjust the settings while riding.

+- ✓ The on-board computer is inserted and displaying the start screen.

+- 1 Open the STATUS SCREEN.

+- 2 Select SETTINGS.

+- 3 Press the Select button.

-The settings menu is displayed.
+- ⇒ The settings menu is displayed.